TraceLD/ds4windows-fix/README.md

 ## Automated Installation

-*Disclaimer: This installator requires PowerShell.
+*Disclaimer: This installer requires PowerShell.
 Regular version of the fix makes use of only Batchfile.*

 1. Download `inst.ps1` and `installer.bat` from [here](https://github.com/TraceLD/ds4windows-fix/releases/tag/final).